 (b) impose liabilities on any person (other than the State or an authority of the State) in respect of anything done or omitted to be done before the day of publication of those regulations.

-[Section 129 inserted by No. 46 of 2010 s.
+[Section 129 inserted: No. 46 of 2010 s.
 54.]

-[Schedule deleted by No. 6 of 2006 s.
+[Schedule deleted: No. 6 of 2006 s.
 8.]

 Notes

-1 This reprint is a compilation as at 17 October 2014 of the Agriculture and Related Resources Protection Act 1976 and includes the amendments made by the other written laws referred to in the following table 1a .
-The table also contains information about any reprint.
+This is a compilation of the Agriculture and Related Resources Protection Act 1976 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table